bunk3r/11x256.github.io/_posts/2017-05-06-Frida hooking android part 2.markdown

 ```

-I added one new function `fun` that accepts a String as input and returns another String, so now we have two functions with the same but different signatures(function overloading).
+I added two new functions:

+1. `fun` that accepts a String as input and returns another String, so now we have two functions with the same but different signatures(function overloading).
+2. `secret` which is not called anywhere in the program.

-if we ran the script from the previous example, it will fail silently, in order to see the error message we have to handle messages sent form our js code to our python code by adding the following python code.
+If we ran the script from the previous example, it will fail silently, in order to see the error message we have to handle messages sent form our js code to our python code by adding the following python code.

 ```python
 #python code